Crown-Commercial-Service/digitalmarketplace-search-api/README.md

 make run-app
 ```

-More generally, the command to start the server is:
+More generally, the command to start the development server is:
 ```
-python application.py runserver
+DM_ENVIRONMENT=development flask run
 ```

 ### Using the Search API locally